rpm-software-management/dnf/doc/command_ref.rst

 ---------------

 ``dnf [options] install <spec>...``
-    DNF makes sure that the given packages and their dependencies are installed on the system.
+    Makes sure that the given packages and their dependencies are installed on the system.
 Each ``<spec>`` can be either a :ref:`<package-spec> <specifying_packages-label>`, or a \@\ :ref:`\<module-spec>\ <specifying_modules-label>`, or a \@\ :ref:`\<group-spec>\ <specifying_groups-label>`.
     See :ref:`\Install Examples\ <install_examples-label>`.